ikus060/rdiffweb/doc/faq.md

 Multiple solutions are available to run rdiffweb with SSL.
-If you are really serious about security, it is highly recommended to run Rdiffweb behind an [Apache server](settings.html#setup-users-repositories) to enable SSL and other security features.
+If you are really serious about security, it is highly recommended to run Rdiffweb behind an [Reverse Proxy](networking.md) to enable SSL and other security features.

 Otherwise, you may simply enable SSL as follow.

 Add the following lines to your `/etc/rdiffweb.rdw.conf`: